Skip to content

 Hear This Article as a Podcast

-• Brown Recluse Spider Bite: Known for its painful and venomous bite, which can lead to tissue damage and necrosis.
-However, brown recluses are shy and afraid of humans.
-Their bites are relatively rare in Michigan.
-Most suspected cases turn out to be caused by a brown recluse hiding in clothing or blankets, which then get pressed against the skin.
+Because brown recluses are shy and afraid of humans, most bites turn out to be caused by a brown recluse hiding in clothing or blankets, which then get pressed against the skin.

-• Black Widow Spider Bite: Black Widow bites can be painful and may cause symptoms like muscle cramps and nausea.
+Black Widow bites are painful and can cause symptoms like muscle cramps and nausea.
 While they rarely result in severe medical issues for adults, they can be quite dangerous to children, the elderly, and vulnerable people.

-If you suspect you’ve been bitten by a venomous spider, monitor your symptoms closely.
-If you experience severe symptoms, seek medical attention.
+If you suspect you’ve been bitten by a black widow spider, monitor your symptoms closely.
+If you experience severe symptoms like weakness or difficulty breathing, seek medical attention.

 Yes.
-The brown recluse spider (Loxosceles reclusa) is a venomous recluse spider native to the southeastern US.
+The brown recluse spider (Loxosceles reclusa) is a venomous recluse spider native to the southeastern US, but has since spread throughout the country, including here in Michigan.

 What Does A Brown Recluse Look Like?

 Yes.
 Black widow spiders are a type of spider belonging to the Latrodectus genus.
 There are three species of Black widow spiders in North America.
-The only one of these three species ever encountered in Michigan is the Northern black widow (Latrodectus variolus).
+Here in Michigan, we have the Northern black widow (Latrodectus variolus).

 What Does A Black Widow Look Like?

-Black widows have a highly distinctive appearance, so identification is typically quite easy.
+• Black widows have a highly distinctive appearance, so identification is typically easy.

 How Can I Avoid Venomous Spider Bites?